-Boundless for Generation Z—Corporate Design and Website for HTWG Konstanz
+Without Limits for Generation Z—Corporate Design and Website for HTWG Konstanz

-In the run-up to our corporate design process, the Executive Board of the HTWG initiated a strategy process in the winter of 2014/15 with the aim of developing a common vision for the university and approaching it step by step.
-Representatives of various committees and organizational units of the HTWG have developed six values under which the HTWG will place its future actions: lifelike, boundless, visionary, authentic, respectful, effervescent.
+Prior to our corporate design process, the HTWG Executive Board had initiated a strategy process in winter 2014/15 with the aim of developing a shared vision for the university and implementing it step by step.
+Representatives of various HTWG committees and organizational units had developed six values that would characterize the university’s future actions: vibrant, boundless, visionary, authentic, respectful, and effervescent.

-The vision of the university was jointly expressed in words: "The HTWG Konstanz is an interdisciplinary and borderless university, anchored in the Lake Constance region.
-It is a leader in the promotion of innovation and potential through high-quality, lifelike teaching, research, knowledge transfer and continuing education.
-Internationally positioned, it is a recognised partner of science, business and the public.
-Humanity, authenticity, reliability, respect, effervescent creativity, visionary thinking, the common will to open up opportunities and an inspiring environment characterize the university.
+This vision was jointly defined: “The HTWG Konstanz is an interdisciplinary university without borders, rooted in the four-country region of Lake Constance.
+It is a leader in promoting innovation and potential by offering high-quality, real-life teaching, research, knowledge transfer and training.
+Its international positioning makes it a recognized partner of science, business and the public.
+Humanity, authenticity, reliability, respect, creative effervescence, visionary thinking, the common will to open up opportunities, and an inspiring environment are all qualities that characterize the university.”